 Jun

 Associates for Oral, Maxillofacial & Implant Surgery is the specialist team that other dentists send their patients to for advanced expertise in areas such as bone grafting.
-This service, performed at our Chicago, Bartlett, Elk Grove Village, and Mount Prospect, Illinois offices, requires the unique and extensive knowledge and skill of Board-certified oral and maxillofacial surgeons, Drs Russell P. Spinazze, Mark A. Spinazze, and Eliza P. Drobny.
+This service, performed at our Chicago, Bartlett, Elk Grove Village, and Mount Prospect, Illinois offices, requires the unique and extensive knowledge and skill of Board-certified oral and maxillofacial surgeons, Drs Russell P. Spinazze, Mark A. Spinazze, Eliza P. Drobny, and Bryan J. VanOven.
 Due to our skill and onsite technologies, we provide an array of bone grafting capabilities, three of which are spotlighted as follows.

 Socket preservation is the preventative procedure on this list.
 This treatment stops bone loss (or resorption) from occurring in the first place.
 The devastating process of bone deterioration in the jaw occurs soon after teeth are extracted.
 It’s estimated that around 50% of the width of the alveolar bone in the jaw that normally supports the teeth is lost within the first 12 months after the removal or extraction of a tooth.
 Thirty percent of such bone loss occurs within the first 12 weeks!
 It makes sense; like other body parts, such as the muscles in your arms and legs, if you do not “use them,” then you “lose them.”
 The lack of stimulation from the teeth leads to the development of bone loss, which can have a tremendous negative effect on your function and appearance, and can also preclude you from getting certain types of tooth replacement (such as implant-supported crowns, bridges, and dentures).
 We protect the shape and density of the jawbone with a technique called socket preservation.
 Following an extraction, bony tissue or a bone substitute is applied to the socket or extraction site.
 The new bone is then covered, and this post-extraction process helps to unlock your body’s natural healing properties.
 As the socket heals, your jawbone stays intact and strong.